Too Close for Comfort

-Too Close for Comfort is an American sitcom television series that aired on ABC from November 11, 1980, to May 5, 1983, and in first-run syndication from April 7, 1984, to February 7, 1987.
-Its name was changed to The Ted Knight Show when the show was retooled in 1986 for what would turn out to be its final season, due to Ted Knight's death.
+Too Close for Comfort is an American sitcom television series aired on ABC from November 11, 1980, to May 5, 1983, and in first-run syndication from April 7, 1984, to February 7, 1987.
+Its name was changed to The Ted Knight Show when the show was retooled in 1986 for its sixth season, which would turn out to be its last due to Ted Knight's death.
 The original concept of the series was based on the 1980s British sitcom Keep It in the Family.
-Knight plays work-at-home cartoonist Henry Rush, whose two adult daughters live in the downstairs apartment of his San Francisco townhouse.
-The family moves to Marin County for the show's final season, where Rush becomes a co-owner of the local weekly newspaper.
+Knight plays work-at-home cartoonist Henry Rush, who is married to Muriel.
+Their two adult daughters, Jackie and Sara, live in the downstairs apartment of their San Francisco two-flat.
+An episode involving the daughters moving across the bay to Oakland and the family complaining about crime, undrinkable water, and constant sound of police sirens saw the episode being briefly protested by Oakland politicians.
+The family moves to Marin County for the show's final season, where Henry Rush becomes a co-owner of the local weekly newspaper.

 Synopsis

 Henry and Muriel Rush are owners of a two-unit house at 171–173 Buena Vista Avenue East San Francisco, California.
 Henry is a conservative cartoonist who authors a comic strip called Cosmic Cow with a hand-puppet version of "Cosmic Cow."
 Muriel is a freelance photographer.
 They have two adult daughters, Jackie and Sara.

 Additional characters include Sara's friend, Monroe Ficus, and Henry's boss, Arthur Wainwright, who was head of Wainwright Publishing.
 The character of Monroe was originally intended to be used for only a single episode but producers added the character to the series.